AdobeDocs/experience-manager-cloud-service.en/help/assets/asset-selector.md

 You can integrate any [!DNL Adobe] or non-Adobe application with [!DNL Experience Manager Assets] repository and select assets from within the application.
 See [Asset Selector Integration with various applications](#asset-selector-integration-with-apps)

 The integration is done by importing the Asset Selector package and connecting to the Assets as a Cloud Service using the Vanilla JavaScript library.
-You need to edit an `index.html` or any appropriate file within your application to:
+Edit an `index.html` or any appropriate file within your application to:

 * Define the authentication details
 * Access the Assets as a Cloud Service repository